axyl-casc/AirplaneGraphProject/README.md

 - **Details**: [Haskell Implementation README](./Haskell/README.md)
 - **Testing**: [Haskell Testing Documentation](./Haskell/tests.md)

-Both implementations share the same algorithm approach : Recursive backtrackingn with branch and bound
+Both implementations share the same algorithm approach and produce compatible results, but each has its own strengths and optimization techniques.

 ---